marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ```

 Now let's create a deployment configuration for the `promoteQA` tag with `oc create dc catalog-service --image=docker-registry.default.svc:5000/development/catalog-service:promoteQA`
-Our Jenkins pipline is configured to interact with this tag to promote between the environments.
+Our Jenkins pipeline is configured to interact with this tag to promote between the environments.
 ```
 oc create dc catalog-service --image=docker-registry.default.svc:5000/development/catalog-service:promoteQA deploymentconfig.apps.openshift.io/catalog-service created